scoresvideos

-Adaptive control emerged in the 1950s to handle and improve performance.
+Adaptive control emerged in the 1950s to handle system uncertainties and improve performance.
 It evolved through decades, integrating with other techniques and finding applications in aerospace, robotics, and more.
 This approach addresses challenges traditional control methods struggle with.

 Adaptive control offers advantages like handling parameter uncertainties, improving performance across operating ranges, and compensating for nonlinearities.
 It reduces sensitivity to disturbances, accommodates system changes over time, and minimizes manual tuning, making it valuable in various industries.